 Can previously funded artists apply in the future?

 Yes, previously funded artists are eligible to apply again.
 However, if an artist has been previously funded, we cannot fund that artist again until 1 year after their project end date.
-For example: If the funded artist’s tour end date was 2/16/2020, we cannot fund the artist again until 2/17/2021.
+Please note that only Jazz Road Tours grantees that have completed their tours are eligible to reapply.
+In this case, applicants must propose new tours that begin at least one year from the completed tour’s end date.
+For example: If the funded artist’s tour end date was 5/16/2020, we cannot fund the artist again until 5/17/2021.

 Do you anticipate this being an ongoing grant opportunity?